 Accidents in the Illinois Maritime Industry

-The most famous and terribly tragic accident that occurred in Illinois’s maritime industry occurred in 1944 when a munitions explosion shook the Port of Chicago.
-The explosion killed 320 civilians and sailors.
+The blast killed 320 civilians and sailors.
 Nearly 400 other people were injured.
 The incident led to a mutiny by servicemen who refused to work under the unsafe conditions that caused the explosion.

 Legal Rights for Illinois Maritime Workers

-The possibility of workplace accidents and resulting injuries is all too real for anyone working in Illinois’ maritime industry.
-Whether you work in the ports, on shipping vessels, on small cruise ships, or on the barges that head down the Mississippi, you put your life at risk every day on the job.
-If you get hurt, become sick, or are even killed on the job, it has big repercussions for your life and the lives of the family that depends on you.
+The possibility of workplace accidents and resulting injuries are all too real for anyone working in Illinois’ maritime industry.
+Whether you work in the ports, on shipping vessels, on small cruise ships, or on the barges that head down the Mississippi, you put your life at risk every day.